 4. Desired business value

-This component of the user story tells you the value the user hopes to obtain.
-In our example story, the customer wants to ultimately get the value of receiving information about daily restaurant specials.
+This user story component tells you the value the user hopes to obtain.
+In our example story, the customer ultimately wants to get the value of receiving information about daily restaurant specials.

-Now that you have identified the three elements of the user story value statement, you can write them out in sentence format: Here is the format to use for writing your user story:
+Now that you have identified the three user story components or elements in a value statement, you can write them out in sentence format: Here is the format to use for writing your user story:

 As a <USER ROLE> I want to <ACTIVITY> so that <DESIRED BUSINESS VALUE>.